How I Handle My Dry Skin in Winter

 Using an Oil Face Cleanser

-I always used CeraVe, it was recommended by my dermatologist, gets consistently great reviews, and didn't seem to strip my skin.
+I always used CeraVe; it was recommended by my dermatologist, got consistently great reviews, and didn't seem to strip my skin.
 But then a few years ago, I was gifted a jar of Colleen Rothschild Radiant Cleansing Balm and it changed my skin for the better.

-I had tried oil-based cleansers before (DHC was one I tried more than once with okay results) and they seemed cool, but I always needed to double-cleanse with CeraVe afterward to feel really clean.
-But this solid oil-based cleanser from Colleen Rothschild took off everything from waterproof mascara to long-wear foundation without issue and left my skin so soft and happy.
+I had tried oil-based cleansers before, and they seemed cool.
+However, I always needed to double-cleanse with CeraVe afterward to feel really clean.
+This solid oil-based cleanser from Colleen Rothschild took off everything from waterproof mascara to long-wear foundation without issue and left my skin so soft and happy.

 I rub it on dry skin, not a lot of pressure.
 You'll see your makeup dissolve.
-I then leave it on my face (it doesn't irritate my eyes) as I floss, brush, all that sort of stuff.
+I then leave it on my face (it doesn't irritate my eyes) as I floss, brush, and all that sort of stuff.
 Then I remove it with a washcloth.
-I will use the hot water spigot for tooth brushing and hand washing and such so by the time I need to dampen my washcloth it's not ice cold.
-I put the washcloth over my face and let it just sit there for a bit and breathe in the smell of the cleanser (a day spa-like smell) and then when I'm ready, wipe off the cleanser.
+I will use the hot water spigot for tooth brushing and hand washing, so by the time I need to dampen my washcloth, it's not ice cold.
+I put the washcloth over my face and let it just sit there for a bit.
+I breathe in the smell of the cleanser (a day spa-like smell), and then when I'm ready, wipe off the cleanser.

 Sometimes I need to take a clean washcloth and wipe my eyes of any residue, but in general, that's all I need to do to clean my skin at night.
 I do not wash my face in the morning; a bit of water or toner is all that's needed to remove any leftover moisturizers.
 But this cleanser has made my skin so happy.
 Hydrated, soft, less irritated, and I need fewer products to deal with my winter skin.